Why Fully Vaccinated People Everywhere Still Need Masks Indoors

 Masks are effective

 Multiple studies confirm that masks work to slow COVID-19 infections.
 No one knows exactly how much, but research indicates the reduction could be as high as 70 percent, 80 percent, or higher.
-But you have to have the right mask and wear it correctly.

 “The fit of the mask is key, even with a cloth mask,” says Dr. Balkus.
 That means “ensuring that it’s fitting snugly on the bridge of your nose and under the chin.
 Not having big gaps is important.”